Příbram

 Příbram (/cs/; Pribram or Przibram) is a town in the Central Bohemian Region of the Czech Republic.
 It has about 33,000 inhabitants.
-It is known for its mining history, and more recently, its new venture into economic restructuring.
+It is located on the Litavka River in the Brdy Highlands.

-The town is the third-largest in the Central Bohemian Region (behind Kladno and Mladá Boleslav), and is a natural administrative and cultural centre of the south-western part of the region, although it also tends to be largely influenced by the proximity of Prague.
+Příbram is the third-largest in the Central Bohemian Region (behind Kladno and Mladá Boleslav), and is a natural administrative and cultural centre of the southwestern part of the region, although it also tends to be largely influenced by the proximity of Prague.
+The town is known for its mining history, and more recently, its new venture into economic restructuring.

 The Svatá Hora pilgrimage site above the town is the oldest and most important Marian pilgrimage site in Bohemia.
 Příbram is also known for the Mining Museum Příbram.

 Administrative division

 Příbram consists of 18 municipal parts (in brackets population according to the 2021 census):